 - If there is no permanent Population at Risk, but there is a transient Population at Risk, the minimum consequence classification is Significant.

-Regardless of the TSF consequence classification, all of FCX’s Active TSFs and New TSFs are designed, analyzed and operated using Extreme loading criteria.
+Regardless of the TSF consequence classification, all of FCX’s operating TSFs and Development TSFs are designed, analyzed and operated using Extreme loading criteria.
 Design criteria for Inactive, Closed, and Safely Closed TSFs are informed by the Extreme loading criteria and assigned using the As Low As Reasonably Practicable (ALARP) principle.

-In accordance with the Tailings Standard, FCX’s updated consequence classification approach now incorporates each TSF’s detailed information and analyses that have been enhanced over the past few years to reduce uncertainties as well as incorporate expert opinions on thresholds for CFMs.
-FCX’s subsidiaries have been evaluating consequence classifications based on this updated approach, beginning with TSFs that were previously classified as Extreme or Very High based on hypothetical failure.
+In accordance with the Tailings Standard, FCX’s updated consequence classification approach incorporates each TSF’s detailed information and analyses that have been enhanced over the past few years to reduce uncertainties and incorporate expert opinions on thresholds for CFMs.

 Information about site-specific classifications can be found in FCX’s disclosures.